David Ling: Columbus Blue Jackets

 Ling spent most of the 2001–02 season with the Blue Jackets' AHL affiliate, the Syracuse Crunch, where he had 19 goals and 60 points in 71 games.
 In the playoffs, he had 10 points in 10 games.
 Ling also returned to the NHL in 2001–02, where he played in five games with the Columbus Blue Jackets, earning no points while having seven minutes in penalties.

 Ling played a majority of the 2002–03 season with Syracuse, as he had 41 points in 46 games.
 He was then called up to Columbus, where he finished the season with the Blue Jackets, earning five points in 35 games.

 The 2003–04 season was spent mostly in Columbus, where Ling appeared in 50 games, earning three points and 98 PIM.
 Ling also appeared in 14 games with Syracuse, where he had seven goals and 17 points, before adding an assist in seven playoff games.

-On July 29, 2004, Ling signed with the Toronto Maple Leafs as a free agent.
+On July 29, 2004, Ling signed with the St. John's Maple Leafs as a free agent.